SonOfChrist/Movie-Ticket-Booking-App/README.md

 - **Marketing-Ready:** Built-in tools for promotions, newsletters, and social sharing.
 - **Secure & Compliant:** Modern authentication and data protection out of the box.
 - **Cloud-Ready:** Manage your cinema from anywhere, on any device.

 ---

-## 👨‍💻 For Developers

-- **Component-Driven:** Reusable, atomic components for rapid UI development.
-- **Easy Theming:** Tailwind CSS makes customization a breeze.
-- **API-Ready:** Easily connect to your backend or third-party APIs.
-- **Extensible:** Add authentication, payment, or analytics with minimal friction.
-- **Clean Code:** Linting, formatting, and clear folder structure

-## 🤝 Contributing

-We welcome contributions from the community!
-- Fork the repo
-- Create a feature branch
-- Submit a pull request

-For major changes, please open an issue first to discuss what you would like to change.

----